- Posted by Konrad Buczynski

 Risk Register Template

-However, and prior to reaching this stage in an assessment, any reasonable template will have accounted for documenting the external, internal and security risk context.
+However, and prior to reaching this stage in an assessment, any reasonable risk assessment template will have accounted for documenting the external, internal and security risk context.
 These sections of a template define the scope and various environments within which the assessment is being conducted.

 They are also the appropriate places in a risk assessment template to build the business case for the assets, threats, controls, risks and recommended treatments that will invariably flow from the process.